 - To have a credible business idea

-So the main drawback for non-EU/EEA students can lie in their residence permit because it’s often doesn’t have authorization for self-employment.
+So the main drawback for non-EU/EEA students can lie in their residence permit because it often doesn’t have authorization for self-employment.

-So as you learned before EU citizens don’t encounter many obstacles when starting a business in Germany and can just go for it.
-Non-EU students are still able to become self-employed too, but they need to know some additional information.
+So as you learned before, EU citizens don’t encounter many obstacles when starting a business in Germany and can just go for it.
+Non-EU students can still become self-employed too, but they need to know some additional information.

-Despite the permission, a student will be limited in working hours/time he or she can spend in the business.
+Despite the permission, a student will be limited in working hours/time they can spend in the business.
 Because you are supposed to study most of the time with this residence permit (according to § 16 Residence Act), Germany allows students to work only 120 full or 240 half days during the year.

-This amount of time students can work/run their business without approval by the Federal Employment Agency if they wish more, approval is required.
-However keep in mind, If you want to start a full-time self-employed activity, you will hardly get an approval.
+For this amount of time, students can work/run their business without approval from the Federal Employment Agency; if they wish more, permission is required.
+However, keep in mind, If you want to start a full-time self-employed activity, you will hardly get permission.